Coming off an antidepressant safely

 Why stopping needs a plan

 The body adapts to an antidepressant over months of taking it.
-An abrupt stop leaves it briefly out of step, and that mismatch is what causes discontinuation symptoms.
+Receptors and the systems that respond to the medication settle into a new baseline.
+An abrupt stop leaves the body briefly out of step, and that mismatch is what causes discontinuation symptoms.

 There is also a second, separate question.
 Is this the right time to stop at all?
 Stopping carries a risk that the original depression or anxiety returns.
 That is a different issue from discontinuation symptoms, and it does not go away with a careful taper.
-Both questions, how to stop and whether to stop now, are worth discussing with a prescriber before changing anything.
+A slow taper protects you from one problem, the short-term symptoms of a falling dose, but it does not protect you from the other, the condition itself coming back.
+Both questions, how to stop and whether to stop now, are worth working through with a prescriber.

 What discontinuation feels like

 Discontinuation symptoms are common when an antidepressant is stopped or reduced too quickly.
-The usual ones include dizziness, flu-like feelings, irritability, vivid dreams, trouble sleeping, and brief electrical "brain zap" sensations.
+They can range from barely noticeable to genuinely unpleasant.
+The usual ones include dizziness or a sense of being unsteady, flu-like feelings such as aches, chills, and fatigue, irritability or a shorter temper than usual, vivid or unsettling dreams, trouble falling or staying asleep, and brief electrical "brain zap" sensations.

 How a taper works